 If you’re managing chronic pain or autoimmune fatigue, or if you’re looking for a solution for athletic recovery or anxiety relief that goes beyond just one therapy, an infrared PEMF mat could be exactly what you need.
 Some models even include additional therapies like Red Light Therapy and TENS [6].

-Infrared PEMF mats use the newest tech and look great too, making it easy to boost your wellness while fitting right into your space
+Infrared PEMF mats use updated technology and have a sleek design, making it simple to support wellness while blending into your space

-We have spent a lot of time reviewing PEMF mats.
-We look closely at the latest research, the technology, and what real users say.
-These four brands stand out because they meet different needs and support different wellness goals.
+We’ve spent a lot of time reviewing PEMF mats.
+We look at the latest research, the technology, and real user feedback.
+These four brands stand out because they cover the full range, from compact travel-ready pads to full body mats.
+They also support different health goals, as outlined below.

-This mat is designed for detox.
-It features layers of charcoal and clay for enhanced purification.
-It does not include red light therapy.
-Ideal for those who want a luxury wellness experience.
+This mat is made for detox, using layers of charcoal and clay to improve purification.
+It doesn’t include red light therapy.
+It suits those seeking a luxury wellness experience.

 Therasage adds TENS therapy, red light, and heat into one portable design.
-This pad is great for targeting joints and muscles.
-It folds easily and is travel-ready.
+Both their pads are great for targeting joints and muscles.
+They folds easily and are travel-ready.
+(The TENS comes as two separate small pads)

 For detailed comparisons: